In Minecraft, you can play as an alien, a medieval knight or a futuristic soldier. How? By changing your skin.

 The default skin, Steve, is decent enough, but very boring.
 If you play on a server, playing as ‘Steve’ screams ‘beginner’.
 Luckily for you, the process of changing Minecraft skins is easy.

-How to Change Minecraft Skins in the PC Edition
+How to Change Minecraft Skins in the Desktop Edition (Java)

 Changing Minecraft Skins in the PC/Desktop edition of the game has evolved over the years, and the good news is it keeps getting easier.
 There are two basic sets of instructions to follow, depending on whether you want to change your skin to one of the featured ones in the built-in skin chooser or if you want to install one of the many millions of downloadable skins available on the web.